mikecarlton/bluekvm/README.md

 # About
 This supports sharing a monitor and Bluetooth keyboard between 2 Macs.

-Many modern bluetooth keyboards allow you to connect to multiple computers and select the current one via a keyboard shortcut.
+Many modern Bluetooth keyboards allow you to connect to multiple computers and select the current one via a keyboard shortcut.

 For example, I use a version of this [Keychron K1 keyboard](https://www.keychron.com/products/keychron-k1-wireless-mechanical-keyboard) and can use the "fn-1" and "fn-2" key combinations to connect the keyboard to my work or personal Mac.